jd-fillmore/jd-fillmore/README.md

 👋 Hello!
-I'm J.D., a front-end dev with a design background.
+I'm J.D., a senior frontend developer / UI designer.

 I work remotely full-time at Battlefield Equipment Rentals, maintaining and adding features to the front-end of web apps and company websites.